Cambodians use pardons to beat Trump admin's deportation orders

 "As time went by, because I was living basically as a U.S. citizen, I'd thought that it would just go away eventually," An said.

 By the start of 2018, An's check-ins with immigration authorities had moved from every three to six months to monthly.
 He and his wife Somphon Hok were getting worried.
 They met Shelly Bingham, the wife of a Cambodian refugee named Sophy Hem who had been pardoned by the governor in July.
-She connected them to two pro-bono attorneys who helped An submit a pardon application the following month.
+She connected them to two pro-bono attorneys, Kalas and Andrea Bradford, who helped An submit a pardon application the following month.

 When An got a letter asking him to report for his monthly check-in early, on Sept.
 14, he and Hok feared the worst.
 Hok and his two lawyers came with him.